LukaKaranovic/surrounded/docs/logicaldesign.md

 The boss data will be dictated by specific round count, the current boss properties which need to be identified include:

 * Unique ID
-* Current x,y location and area on map
+* Current (x, y) location and area on map
-* Current Boss health
+* Current boss health
 * Health UI for boss
 * Display and animations of hit registration
+* Possible attack moveset and damage values for each attack.
 * Current ability usage
-* Current attack stats
-* Current defense stats
 * Current speed stats

 #### <a name="datamap"></a>6.4.6 Map data:

-The design of the map data is most likely going to feature a simple restricted area with an out of bounds prompt for each time players ship access a restricted x,y.
+The design of the map data is most likely going to feature a simple restricted area with the bounds visually indicated by an asteroid belt that kills the player on impact.
-These zones will damage the player as well, and will have a UI display.
+The asteroids will be handled in the round module when enemy spawns are called, ensuring there are enough asteroid clusters on the map.
-For the majority of the terrain, it will have an overlay in the background indicating where on the map you are located based on specific zones which are static in the background.
+Will have objects (e.g. planets) in the background indicating where on the map you are located based on specific zones which are static in the background.
 The images of these will be loaded as soon as the game loop starts.

 #### <a name="datadis"></a>6.4.7 Display data:

 The display data covers which portion of the map the current player's gameplay will view.
 It will be in a locked camera which will show a portion of the map.
 The specific properties that will be stored are:
 * Current width and height of the display (on a locked screen)
 * Current x,y coordinates updated in our system

 ### <a name="logerd"></a>6.5 Logical ERD

 In this section we relate the data components (class objects) used for the game, as well as attributes such as stats related to each object.
 The entities we will reference in this diagram will be all of the ones referenced prior in 6.4’s list.
 We will use a chart to determine the logical components of each attribute to reduce complexity: